 - Retro Aesthetics

-Maybe it’s the manufacturer’s commitment to analog circuitry, or maybe it’s the 6-inch custom ‘voice of the world’ speaker that has been afforded to this 12-watt practice amp that gives it a truly unique set of sounds to fiddle with.
-Whatever it is, the whole Orange crush range features some fab rock era tones.
-Whether it is cranked-up wails, articulated Brit-pop, rhythmic funky chunks, or heavy overdrive you are after, there’s something for every taste.
+Maybe it’s the manufacturer’s commitment to analog circuitry or the 6-inch custom ‘voice of the world’ speaker the Orange Crush 12-watt practice amp (full review here) that gives it a truly unique set of sounds to fiddle with.
+Whatever it is, the whole Orange Crush range features some fab rock-era tones.
+Whether it’s cranked-up wails, articulated Brit-pop, rhythmic, funky chunks, or heavy overdrive you are after, there’s something for every taste.

 Alongside your standard 3-band equalization, you have an overdrive dial and a gain dial.
-The overdrive controls the amount of headroom causing your signal to break-up and the gain just piles on the dirt and noise until it’s a gravelly mess.
+The overdrive controls the amount of headroom, causing your signal to break up and the gain piles on the dirt and noise until it’s a gravelly mess.

-On top of that, you have a volume dial and you can achieve decent levels for practicing.
+On top of that, you have a volume dial, and you can achieve decent levels for practicing.
 Alternatively, you can practice with headphones.
-It has a ¼ inch single-channel input and a ¼ output, this is great if you have a decent set of headphones to use.
+It has a ¼ inch single-channel input and a ¼ output.
+This is great if you have a decent set of headphones.
 The port emulates the modeled cabs and sounds awesome.

-It doesn’t appear at face-value to offer much more than some others we have looked at that sell for half the price, but the quality does speak for itself.
-Top-notch, non-imported manufacturing, (no shoddy soldering), closed-back cabinet.
-Instantly recognizable branding with its eye-catching orange basket weave Tolex and woven speaker grille it will stand out and ring-out.
+It doesn’t appear at face value to offer much more than some others we looked at that sell for half the price, but the quality does speak for itself.
+Top-notch, non-imported manufacturing (no shoddy soldering), closed-back cabinet.
+Instantly recognizable branding with its eye-catching orange basket weave Tolex and woven speaker grille, it will stand out and ring out.

-Our verdict: The Orange Crush 12 packs the distinctive looks and tones of Orange into this hard-working, deceptively loud 12-watt amplifier.
-3-band EQ, gain, overdrive a punchy custom speaker, and a cab emulated full-size headphone port, what more do you want for a hundred bucks?
+Verdict: The Orange Crush 12 packs the distinctive looks and tones of Orange into this hard-working, deceptively loud 12-watt amplifier.
+3-band EQ, gain, overdrive a punchy custom speaker, and a cab-emulated full-size headphone port, what more do you want for a hundred bucks?
 Easily our choice for the best guitar amp under $100 for rock players.

 - Mini amp